 Check out our verdict on the Ring Indoor Cam, the brand’s entry level smart security camera

-A great value buy if you’re thinking of dipping your toe into smart security and don’t want to spend a fortune.
-Also perfect if you’re in the market for multi cam set-up.
+A great value buy if you’re thinking of dipping your toe into smart security and don’t want to spend a fortune, the Ring Indoor Cam is also perfect if you’re in the market for multi cam set-up.

 Can be synced with other Ring home security products